Call Us Today

 Embezzlement

 Embezzlement is a very specific type of larceny that is defined generally as stealing from one's employer.
 This type of theft is viewed by many courts and judges as a crime that involves a violation of trust, beyond just being a simple theft crime.
 As a result, a conviction for embezzlement can often result in a much harsher sentence than a typical larceny conviction.
-Contact Gardner & Burks, P.C., for a free consult if you're charged with one of these offenses.
+Contact Gardner & Burks, P.C., for a free criminal consult if you're charged with one of these offenses.

 More Practice Areas